Quantum Computation for Pricing the Collateralized Debt Obligations: Quantum circuit construction

-To apply quantum computation for CDO pricing, the primary task is to load the default risk for each asset of the portfolio into the quantum circuit.
-Either the Gaussian or NIG model can be loaded in the circuit following a previous treatment\cite{Egger2019} for the conditional independence model.
+The quantum circuit framework is demonstrated in Fig.2.
+To apply quantum computation for CDO pricing, the primary task is to load the correlated default risk for each asset of the portfolio into the quantum circuit.
+Either the Gaussian or NIG model can be loaded following a previous circuit approach\cite{Egger2019} for the conditional independence model.
+This involves the operator $\mathcal{L_X}$, $\mathcal{U_Z}$ and $\mathcal{L_Z}$, and then sum up the total loss using operator $\mathcal{S}$.